vtexdocs/dev-portal-content/docs/release-notes/2023-09-12-new-checkout-settings-for-bot-attack-protection.md

 >⚠️ This setting is most efficient when combined with mandatory login during the checkout process (previous configuration).

-cartAgeToUseNewCardSeconds: defines the minimum amount of time (in seconds) in which the cart must have been created to allow a new credit card to be applied to it.
+- `cartAgeToUseNewCardSeconds`: defines the minimum amount of time (in seconds) in which the cart must have been created to allow a new credit card to be applied to it.